 What is PLC doing to respond to COVID-19?

-PLC’s staff nurse and Campus Manager are actively monitoring the COVID-19 situation and liaises with local and provincial health authorities.
+PLC’s Campus Manager and Program Head are actively monitoring the COVID-19 situation and liaises with local and provincial health authorities.
 These staff will continue to implement the government’s recommendations and offer guidance and instructions.

 Please bookmark https://www.plvan.com/covid-19/ for updated information.